 GBLS 3910 – Topics in Global Studies

 In our increasingly global world, many students plan to live and work with people who are from other parts of the world.
-This course will teach global studies majors and foreign language majors essential concepts in becoming border people, being able to understand and identify with people who live between worlds in the process of globalization.
+This course will teach global studies majors and foreign language majors essential concepts in becoming broader people, being able to understand and identify with people who live between worlds in the process of globalization.
 Tutoring recent immigrants to Chicago is an integral part of the course.